Welcome to Hospice East Bay

 Current hospice patients who express interest in the End-of-Life Option Act will be given the opportunity to explore their reasons further with the interdisciplinary team.
 Hospice staff members and volunteers will be helped to explore their own beliefs and values and will be educated in responding respectfully to patients.

-Staff members or volunteers who prefer for their own personal reasons not to work with patients who intend to pursue or participate in the Act will be allowed to opt out of providing care.
-Such staff/volunteers shall help Hospice East Bay ensure a smooth transition of care to maintain patient dignity and comfort.
+Staff members or volunteers who wish to not work with patients who intend to pursue or participate in the Act shall support Hospice East Bay to ensure a smooth transition of care to maintain patient dignity and comfort.

 All Hospice East Bay employees will be educated on the agency’s policy concerning the Act.
 Volunteers will be offered the same education.

 Hospice East Bay recognizes that each individual employee/volunteer will need to thoughtfully consider whether it is within their own ability, values and beliefs to provide care for patients who are requesting medication to hasten death.
 It is not the intent of Hospice East Bay to assume staff/volunteer involvement.
-It is the employee’s or volunteer’s responsibility to inform their manager of concerns or reluctance around caring for patients who are requesting medication to hasten death, including discussion and requests for information.
+It is the employee’s or volunteer’s responsibility to inform their manager of their wish to care for patients who are requesting medication to hasten death, including discussion and requests for information.
 Managers will be responsible for assessing and, if needed, reassigning staff or volunteers to ensure excellent patient care.

 Employees who engage directly with patients will be educated at orientation and ongoing on the following:

 - How to respond when a patient mentions the Act or indicates interest in acquiring end of life medication;

 - Maintaining a nonjudgmental stance to preserve patient dignity and to avoid communicating any negativity;

 - How to utilize patient interest to engage in dialogue about end of life wishes or concerns with current plan of care;